USPaiva/bombcrypto-bcbot/README.md

-# Version 1.5.1:
+# Version 1.6.0:
   what is new?
-    Update the new images
+    Update for new images
+    2 new commands for telegram: /refresh /Pause

 # BombCrypto BCBOT
 This is a python bot to automate BombCrypto game.